Terradue/doc-tep-geohazards/source/tutorials/diapason-sm.rst

 After successful completion of the job , the following elements shall appear on the *Results Table*:
             * The interferometric amplitude.
             * The interferometric coherence.
             * The interferometric phase.
-This the output interferogram as an RGB image ready to be displayed on the GeoBrowser map.
+This the output interferogram as an RGB image ready to be displayed on the Geobrowser map.
             * A zip file products.zip containing the DIAPASON geocoded results in geotiff format ,without additionnal processing.
             * An RGB image showing the unwrapped phase (in case the phase unwrapping processing was activated).